7 Magical Boutique Hotels in Cornwall You’ll Love

 4. Talland Bay Hotel

-Surrounded by 2 acres of garden, Talland Bay Hotel just oozes Cornish charm.
+Surrounded by 2 acres of garden, Talland Bay Hotel just oozes Cornish charm — think stone walls, whimsical individually-themed rooms (some guests compare it to a grown-up Alice in Wonderland), and that classic English country house feeling without the stuffiness.
 If you’re wanting to escape the city and immerse yourself in the English countryside, you couldn’t do better than this hotel on the coast of Cornwall.

-Explore the stunning South West Coast Path, which start just minutes away from the hotel.
-And since the hotel is pet-friendly, your dog can join you in your explorations!
+Explore the stunning South West Coast Path, which starts just minutes away from the hotel.
+And since the hotel remains genuinely, enthusiastically pet-friendly — regularly cited as one of the most dog-friendly properties in the whole of Cornwall — your dog can join you in your explorations, including in the restaurant.

 talland-bay-hotel exterior boutique hotel in cornwall